 Don’t put more on your plate than you can handle or try to do all your work at once.
 Create a plan with clear and specific goals or milestones to work towards.
 That way, you can focus on reaching the next milestone in your business journey while still keeping the big picture in mind.
 Focus on the next, immediate milestones first, set dates and deliverables, allocate experts and manage your plan in the best way that works for you and your business.

-Game Killer #4: Failure to Understand Intellectual Property
+Game Killer for Startups #4: Failure to Understand Intellectual Property

 One of the easiest ways to get into legal trouble, is when you either fail to protect your own intellectual property or you infringe upon someone else’s intellectual property.
 This is why understanding IP is a key component in a successful startup.